mimimile/typescript-starter-mi/README.md

-# npm-packages-exercise-ts
+# typescript-starter-mi

-a ts library
+a typescript starter